brightwrite/elt_tools/README.md

 * show a list of common table between source and target database
 * compare counts between source and target tables over a specified time window
 * find primary keys of missing records in the target
-* fill missing records into the target over a given date range
 * find primary keys of orphaned records in the target (i.e. corresponding records from the source database have been deleted)
 * remove orphaned records from target (even for large tables)
+* deduplicate a target table (currently for BigQuery only)

 ## Configuration and Examples
 The library provides two main classes: `DataClient` for database abstraction and `ELTDBPair` for